 Letter of Protection

 The purpose of a letter of protection is twofold.
-First, the letter of protection helps relieve any concerns the doctor/medical professional may have about receiving payment for their services.
-The letter updates the doctor by letting him or her know that their (former) patient is involved in litigation to receive compensation for their injuries.
-These damages can then be used to pay off medical bills.
-Since the letter of protection comes from an attorney, the doctor is probably more assured that he or she will eventually receive the payment legally owed to them.
-Bottom line: the letter of protection lets the doctor know that he or she – more specifically, his or her bills – haven’t been forgotten.
+First, the letter helps relieve any concerns the doctor has about getting paid.
+The letter updates the doctor about the circumstances.
+Since the letter comes from an attorney, the doctor is assured that they will get payment in the future.
+The letter of protection lets the doctor know that the medical bills aren’t forgotten.